 Many Leagues around the country, both at the state and local level, have taken positions in favor of voting methods that provide for both majority rule and minority representation, known by some as fair representation methods.
 The Vermont League supports these methods “as a way of achieving both competitive elections and fair representation of both majorities and minorities within a district.”

-These methods result in the portion of legislators representing a certain viewpoint equal to the prevalence of that viewpoint among voters, which is why these methods are also known as proportional representation.
+These methods result in the portion of legislators representing a certain viewpoint equal to the prevalence of that viewpoint among voters, which is why these methods are known as proportional representation.
 The Arizona League “supports changing the present election systems so that they more accurately represent the wishes of voters: Adopting the Instant Runoff Voting (IRV) system for single seat races; adopting proportional representation for multi-seat races, specifically Ranked Choice Voting.”

 Note that fair/proportional election methods are sometimes confused with the parliamentary system.
 However, rather than an election method, the parliamentary system is a form of government in which the executive branch is appointed by the legislature.
 In other words, fair/proportional election methods and the parliamentary system are apples and oranges.
 Fair/proportional methods can be used to elect members to any level of government without changing the structure of that government.